 At the center of LOVE, SARAH is a woman whose journey is the dominant thread in the novel.
 Through their personal struggles, Sarah and the people who fill her life, reflect the complex reality of America during the Second World War.

 Sarah Rosen is the oldest of five children in a struggling, working class, Jewish family in the Bronx.
 In 1932, when her father disappears, she hides her fears and doubts and becomes the emotional and financial support of the family.

-Her new life at City Hall challenges Sarah to see the world in new ways.
+Searching for a better job leads her to City Hall where Fiorello LaGuardia has just become Mayor of New York City.
+Her new life challenges her to see the world in new ways.
 She finds an ally and friend in Eli, the Mayor’s press secretary.
 At the beginning of the War, he explains something she had not suspected — that the newspapers were hiding important stories on back pages.
-She tries to support Eli who is devastated by the lack of interest in saving Europe’s Jews.
+She tries to support him when he is devastated by the lack of interest in saving Europe’s Jews.